Attendance PolicyNorth Ealing Primary School

-Please inform the class teacher at the start of the school day if there are any changes to your regular pick up arrangements, this can be done verbally or written directly into your children’s contact book.
+Please inform the school office at the start of the school day if there are any changes to your regular pick up arrangements, this can be done verbally, written directly into your child’s contact book, via email or text.

 If your child is leaving our school (other than to go to High School) parents are asked to:

-Complete a Leavers Form (which can be obtained from the school office).
-This asks for comprehensive information about new school details, address details and leaving date.
+Complete a Leavers Form available by request via email from the school office.
+This asks for comprehensive information about new school details, address details and a leaving date.